moeamaya/architechie/src/pages/team/index.md

     name: George Valdes
     text: >-
       George serves as a New Market Specialist at WeWork.
-He has held various roles in design, product management, sales and marketing in cutting edge technology companies, most recently, Paperspace and IrisVR.
+He has held various roles in design, product management, sales and marketing in cutting-edge technology companies, most recently, Paperspace and IrisVR.

       In 2013, he co-founded Built-In: The Architecture and Entrepreneurship Meet Up, the largest meetup in NYC devoted to fostering entrepreneurship within the A/E/C industries.
-George received his Masters Degree from the Graduate School of Architecture, Planning and Preservation at Columbia University and B.LArch from Florida International University.
+George received his Master's Degree from the Graduate School of Architecture, Planning, and Preservation at Columbia University and B.LArch from Florida International University.
 ---